Sw24Softwares/StarkeVerben/README.md

 <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/07.png" width="20%">

 ## Translation
 As it is an application for an educational purpose, we want to reach a large number of people.
-Thus if you speak a non-supported language, your help is welcome.
-There is many way for you to participate :
+Thus if you speak a language which is not available in our app, your help is welcome.
+[Here](https://hosted.weblate.org/engage/starke-verben) is the Weblate page where you can translate the app.
-- Translating the verbs, by adding a file named `verbs.xml` in app/src/main/res/values-[codename], where codename is the [ISO 639-1](https://www.loc.gov/standards/iso639-2/php/code_list.php) code of the language
-- Translating the GUI, by adding a file named `strings.xml` in app/src/main/res/values-[codename], where codename is the [ISO 639-1](https://www.loc.gov/standards/iso639-2/php/code_list.php) code of the language

 For other contribution, please see [this](https://github.com/Sw24Softwares/StarkeVerben/blob/master/CONTRIBUTING.md).